By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 2 tablespoons soy sauce (naturally fermented for rich free glutamate)
+• 2 tablespoons naturally fermented soy sauce

-• 1 teaspoon dried seaweed flakes (kombu or wakame) – a glutamate powerhouse
+• 1 teaspoon dried seaweed flakes (kombu or wakame)

 • 2 cloves garlic, minced